Visualization of a «digital city» in the metaverse: What does it look like when data lives?

 We insisted that it wasn’t possible since we had sifted through the web for similar concepts (in 1996 you could be almost sure to have ’searched› the web) and there was no comparable thing around.

-But they both also insisted and told us to read this book Snow Crash by Neal Stephenson.
+But they both also insisted and told us to read the book Snow Crash (Affiliate Link to Amazon) by Neal Stephenson.

 The first thing I did after the bookseller handed me over the book with a wink and a ‹have fun!› was to check for the images our friends had alluded to.